multi-swe-bench/multi-swe-bench/Doc/demo.md

 ```
 This specifies `gcc:latest` as the base dependency image.

-The `image_tag` and `workdir` methods define the image tag and working directory, usually set to the same value.
+The `image_tag` and `workdir` methods define the image tag and the directory name for storing the image, usually set to the same value.

 The most critical part of this class is the dockerfile method, as shown below:
 ```